OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 # Project2_GroupI

-Project Abstract: Design a visual decision-aid for entrepreneurs interested in opening a new museum, to include interactive map displaying museums by typeacross the United States, a layer displaying population density, a search tool to navigate to particular areas of interest, a box plot for revenue by type, and a box plot for income by type.
+Project Abstract: Design a visual decision aid for entrepreneurs interested in opening a new museum, to include interactive map displaying museums by typeacross the United States, a layer displaying population density, a search tool to navigate to particular areas of interest, a box plot for revenue by type, and a box plot for income by type.